-27. Statutory information
+28. Statutory information

-GlobalCapital Life Insurance Limited is a limited liability company incorporated in Malta with registration number C29086.
-The registered address of the company is Testaferrata Street, Ta' Xbiex.
-The immediate parent company of GlobalCapital Life Insurance Limited is GlobalCapital Holdings Limited, a company registered in Malta, with its registered address at Testaferrata Street, Ta' Xbiex.
+LifeStar Insurance Limited (formerly GlobalCapital Life Insurance Limited) is a limited liability company incorporated in Malta with registration number C29086.
+On 9 November 2020, Global Capital Life Insurance Limited was renamed and rebranded as LifeStar Insurance Limited The registered address of the company is Testaferrata Street, Ta' Xbiex.
+The immediate parent company of LifeStar Insurance Limited is LifeStar Holding p.l.c, a company registered in Malta, with its registered address at Testaferrata Street, Ta' Xbiex.

-At year end, the directors considered the ultimate controlling party to be Paolo Catalfamo who owns 99.99% (2017: 99.99%) of the issued share capital of Investar p.l.c., which is the single major shareholder of the company's intermediate parent company, GlobalCapital p.l.c.
+At year end, the directors considered the ultimate controlling party to be Prof. Paolo Catalfamo who owns 99.99% (2019: 99.99%) of the issued share capital of Investar p.l.c., which is the single major shareholder of the company's intermediate parent company, LifeStar Holding p.l.c.

-Consolidated financial statements prepared by GlobalCapital p.l.c. may be obtained from the Company's registered office.
+Consolidated financial statements prepared by LifeStar Holding p.l.c. may be obtained from the Company's registered office.